 The South in Israel conjures up images of the desert – the Negev and the Judean deserts, miles upon miles of desert with Eilat at the end as a modern oasis in the sea of sand.

 It is no longer necessary to travel by camel (although you will still see a few) – there are roads.
 The most significant is Road 90.
 Please be careful, although the distances are not large in European terms, the roads are mainly single lane and the combination of heat, long tedious straight sections and some freight lorries make these fairly accident prone roads.
 You will for the same reason; often see police speed traps and patrol vehicles out and about.
-After rain sections of the road maybe closed; please do not ignore the closures – the flooding can be very dangerous; in the best case you will be hauled out by a helicopter.
+After rain, the sections of the road may be closed, so please do not ignore the closures – the flooding can sometimes become very dangerous.
+In the best case you will be hauled out by a helicopter.

-If you happen to be around after significant rain; take a desert trip and see some of the flash floods and how the desert changes colour.
+If you happen to be around after significant rain; take a desert trip and see some of the flash floods and how the desert changes color.